 b) When specified by the user, every other month the condition of the preservative oil shall be checked by measuring the total acid number (TAN) of the oil.
 If the TAN is greater than 0.2 mg KOH/gm oil, the preservation oil shall be replaced with fresh oil.
 The date when checked and the TAN shall be recorded in the inspection records.
 Check with the oil supplier to determine if it needs to be heated for replacement.

 All externally exposed, bare carbon steel or cast iron surfaces including shafts and couplings (except elastomeric components) shall be coated with Type A, Type B, or Type D preservative.
 All machined surfaces shall be coated with Type A, Type B, or Type D preservative.
-All exposed machined surfaces shall also be wrapped with waxed cloth (see Note below).NOTE Moisture can be held under waxed cloth if not tightly sealed.
-Periodic inspections under the cloth may be warranted.
+All exposed machined surfaces shall also be wrapped with waxed cloth.
+Since moisture can be held under waxed cloth if not tightly sealed, periodic inspections under the cloth is warranted.

 Verify that grease-lubricated bearings have been greased by the manufacturer with the specified grease.
 Some greases are not compatible when mixed.